pjjonesnz/saveMyForm.jquery/README.md

 * Form data is saved in localStorage as it is typed, or as fields are selected or checked, allowing the user to come back at a later date to complete their form, or easily recover from a crash.
 * Easily exclude fields that have sensitive information (eg. passwords) that you don't want saved on their browser.
 * Use multiple forms on a single page
-* Saves unique field values even when the name is the same accross multiple fields (eg. form input arrays, PHP form data arrays - multiple fields having `name="field_name[]"` )
+* Saves unique field values even when the name is the same across multiple fields (eg. form input arrays, PHP form data arrays - multiple fields having `name="field_name[]"` )
 * Input is debounced to save excessive writes
 * Handles HTML5 Input Types including date, time, URL, search, range, color and more...
 * Custom plugin options to enable integration with server-side validation